Now is the Moment.

 • A co-production with Boom Arts

-From Iranian playwright Nassim Soleimanpour (creator of the Off-Broadway smash hit White Rabbit, Red Rabbit) comes an audacious new theatrical experiment.
+From Iranian playwright Nassim Soleimanpour (creator of the Off-Broadway smash hit White Rabbit, Red Rabbit) comes an audacious new theatrical experiment, presented in collaboration with Boom Arts.
 Each night, a new, unrehearsed local performer joins the playwright on stage, while the script waits, unseen, in a sealed box...
 Touchingly autobiographical yet powerfully universal, NASSIM is a striking theatrical demonstration of how language can both divide and unite us.

 NASSIM speaks eloquently of living and working in a place with a language not your own.” –The New York Times